MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 -	Manage environments and configure call data.

--	Enable preview for natural language Q&A. To learn more, see Natural language Q&A <link will be added>.
+-	Enable preview for natural language Q&A. To learn more, see [Enable preview features](enable-preview-features-sales-insights-app.md).

 > [!NOTE]
 > When you configure the Sales Insights application as an administrator, the configurations apply to the entire organization.
 When you configure the Sales Insights application as a manager, the configurations apply only to your team.